Moving from the USA

 Time for a change

-New Zealand’s construction sector needs skills, particularly in Christchurch with the rebuild after the earthquakes of 2011.
+New Zealand’s construction sector needs skilled workers, particularly in Auckland and Christchurch.
 The opportunities drew Bob Stimson and his wife here from Phoenix, Arizona.

 My name is Bob Stimson and I’m originally, most recently from Arizona.
 Phoenix Arizona in the US and I’m a structural engineer working in Christchurch , New Zealand now.